syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 ### Android

-Android platform does not require any additional configuration to render the backdrop page control.
+Android platform does not require any additional configuration to render the backdrop page.

-## Initializing text input layout
+## Initializing backdrop page

-Import the SfBackdropPage control namespace in respective page as demonstrated in the following code sample.
+Import the SfBackdropPage namespace in respective page as demonstrated in the following code sample.

 {% tabs %}